rajbandgar/WingifyAssessment/README.md

 Reason:

-Celery executes in a separate runtime context, making relative file paths unreliable.
+Celery operates in a separate execution context.

+Relative file paths used by FastAPI were not valid inside worker processes.

 ### Used

-Converted document storage to absolute paths to ensure consistency across:
+Converted uploaded document paths to absolute paths.

+### Got

+Consistent file access across:

 * API layer
 * Worker layer

-### Got

-Reliable document access during background execution.

 ---